Sheldon1999/ToDoList/README.md

 ## Overview

 It is a Java based web app developed on [**MVC Architecture**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 In this app main focus is on **user authentication**(and also basic security).
 Theme is a basic ToDOList, Hence a user can add some daily tasks with date and time.
 To run above project just follow the steps given in [Local setup](#local-setup).
+A demo of the project is [here](#demo).

 ## Technologies used